get out now

 And yet . . .

 What if you never come back?
-What will the family think when face-to-face with your expired yogurt, wilting plants, desk askew?
-Will they think a real person actually lived there?
+What will the family think when face-to-face with your expired yogurt, wilting plants, messy desk?
+Will they think a real person lived there?
 Humiliating.
 You clean a little.

-Or in those last few minutes when you twist an ankle, brush your teeth with Comet, break a glass -- do you fret the skirt you’re wearing is not quite right, or those tights will pinch or sag, or you’re out of aspirin should something bleed or swell far from CVS?
+Or, in those last frantic minutes when you twist a wrist, brush your teeth with Comet, break a glass—do you fret the skirt you’re wearing reveals your dimply thighs, or your tights will pinch or sag, or you’re out of painkillers should something bleed or swell far from Rite Aid?

-In which case you’re lost which means you need Google maps but what if the phone is dead and where is that power cord?
+In which case you might need Google maps.
+But what if the phone is dead and where is that power cord?

-In an attempt to get out of the house, I take precautions.
-I fill my car with blankets should the temperature drop, a bathing suit should a lake come in view, a ballgown because you never know.
+To get out of the house, I take precautions.
+I fill my car with blankets should the temperature drop, a bathing suit should a lake come into view, a crown to greet an audience.
 I manage the possibilities.

 Yet what if someone else is driving?

-Not wanting to feel terrible about myself, I have an idea: Start earlier.
-And a rationale: The time I waste in last-minute rummaging and racing, driving away, coming back, is the same block of time I could use on the front end to exit gracefully, strut out the door like a peacock, and stay out.
+Not wanting to feel crummy about myself—late again—I have an idea: start earlier.
+And a rationale: the time I waste in last-minute rummaging and racing, driving away, coming back, is the same block of time I could use on the front end to exit gracefully and stay out.
 What a novel idea.

 Did you say start a novel?

-Two thousand years ago people apparently were the same way when they tried to get up and going.
+Two thousand years ago, people seemed to be the same way when they tried to get up and going.
 I know this because the Roman poet Virgil said, “The hour is ripe and yonder lies the way.”

-Virgil must have been trying to convince someone to board the chariot, jump on the horse, grab the lance or the walking stick and forget about plucking the grapes from the vine.
+Virgil must have been trying to convince a drunken warrior to board the carriage, jump on the horse, grab the lance or the walking stick, and forget about plucking the grapes from the vine.

 Too bad.
-I bet when it came to taking a long, hot journey -- especially in dusty ancient Rome -- those grapes would have tasted pretty darn good.
+On a long, hot journey—especially in dry, dusty, ancient Rome—I bet those grapes would have tasted pretty darn good.